Geology of the Pearl River Delta: Mesozoic Era

 The Mesozoic era, which began approximately 252 million years ago, was characterized by a primarily lacustrine environment consisting of terrestrial shale interbedded with sandstone.
 This sedimentation process persisted until substantial tectonic activities ushered in multiple phases of faulting and magmatic intrusion.
-From the Jurassic to the Cretaceous period, the westward subducting paleo-Pacific Plate triggered the Yanshanian movement which led to the intrusion of granitic magma.
-The regional fault zones guided the intrusive motion of the magma, leading to the formation of the Mesozoic Magmatic Belt in the SE China from the existed large scale NE-SW fault zones.
+From the Jurassic to the Cretaceous period, the westward subducting paleo-Pacific Plate triggered the Yanshanian movement, which led to the intrusion of granitic magma.
+The regional fault zones guided the intrusive motion of the magma, leading to the formation of the Mesozoic Magmatic Belt in SE China from the existing large-scale NE-SW fault zones.
 The granites and tuff, which are widely distributed in Hong Kong and the southeastern and eastern areas of the Pearl River Delta, are representative of this magmatic belt.
-These tectonic and magmatic events induced the deformation of the Ediacaran bedrock through contact and regional metamorphism, transforming it into metasedimentary rock.
+These tectonic and magmatic events induced deformation of the Ediacaran bedrock through contact and regional metamorphism, transforming it into metasedimentary rock.
 This period also saw the rapid development of fault block mountains and fault basins.
 The effects of weathering and erosion led to the formation of hills and mountains from the fault blocks.
 The weathered material from these mountains was transported and deposited in the fault basins.
-Consequently, the evolving basin preserved the records of marine transgression and volcanic activity by retaining the land and marine strata from the late Mesozoic to the early Tertiary period.
+Consequently, the evolving basin preserved records of marine transgression and volcanic activity by retaining both land and marine strata from the late Mesozoic to the early Tertiary period.
 The Himalayan movement, initiated by the collision of India with Asia since the middle Tertiary, uplifted the delta basin through rapid crustal modifications.
 This uplift facilitated erosion and incision, but the eroded material was not deposited in the Pearl River Delta.
 Instead, it was transported more than 200 km away from the delta area.

 Cenozoic Era

 Throughout the Tertiary and Quaternary periods, the uplift of the Tibetan Plateau significantly altered the topography, which in turn modified the drainage pattern and led to the formation of the Pearl River drainage basin.
 This geological event also initiated the rifting of several delta basins due to the movement of fault blocks, resulting in an overall subsidence of the basin adjacent to the estuary in the Late Quaternary.
-The subsidence of the deltaic region during the Late Quaternary created ample accommodation space, prompting a new phase of deposition and halting the bypassing of sediment to the adjacent continental shelf in the South China Sea.
-The interplay of repeated sea-level changes and subsidence from fault block movements fostered the formation of two deltas at different times.
+The subsidence of the deltaic region during the Late Quaternary created ample accommodation space, prompting a new phase of deposition and halting sediment bypassing to the adjacent continental shelf in the South China Sea.
+The interplay of repeated sea-level changes and subsidence from fault block movements led to the formation of two deltas at different times.
 As a result, two stratigraphic sequences were formed, each featuring a combination of terrestrial and marine sedimentary layers.
 These sequences rest atop sedimentary rocks that date back to the Cenozoic and Mesozoic periods, and are also underlain by Mesozoic igneous rocks.